kristopherkyle/L2-Annotation-Project/anno_overview.md

 - "have" as a modal auxiliary as in "He has to go to Thailand" gets `VBZ` and "They have to go to Thailand" gets `VBP`
 - "have" as a lexical verb in "They had a nice car" gets `VBD`

+### "like" (`VB*`, `IN`, or `UH`)
+- If "like" is used as a verb, tag it as a verb.
+- If "like" is used in a construction that could roughly be replaced with "such as", then it gets a `IN` tag.
+- In some cases, "like" will be used as an interjection (sometimes at the end of a sentence).
+In this case, it gets a `UH` tag.
+This is less common than the `IN` tag.

 ### "little" (`JJ` or `RB`?)
 - "little" should be tagged as `JJ` when it modifies a noun, as in "I only want a **little** bit".
 - This holds true even in the predicate: "That piece of fruit is **little**."
 (This should be tagged as `JJ`)